China wins 1st gold of home Olympics in short track relay

 In the first semifinal, Canada and Italy advanced to the A final.
 The Netherlands, ranked second in the world, didn’t advance when Suzanne Schulting crashed in a turn early in the race.

-Arianna Fontana of Italy made history with her silver medal in the relay.
+Fontana made history with her silver medal in the relay.
 It was her ninth medal, breaking a tie with Apolo Ohno and Viktor An for most career medals.
 She was already the most decorated female short track skater.

+“That doesn’t mean that I’m better than them,” said Fontana, who received a congratulatory hug from An.
+“They were great when they skated and it doesn’t change that.
+It’s just a different era.”

-Fontana also became the first skater to win short track medals at five Olympics.
+The 31-year-old Italian also became the first skater to win short track medals at five Olympics.

 Brothers Liu Shaoang and Liu Shaolin Sandor led Hungary to bronze in the relay.
 Their mother is Hungarian and their father is Chinese.
 Four years ago, they helped Hungary win the 5,000-meter relay, the nation’s first Winter Olympics gold.